-The term 'Zombie Banks' is included in the Banking edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Zombie Banks' is explained in detail and with examples in the Banking edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Zombie banks prove to be financial institutions that in reality have literal economic net worths of less than zero.
 They still keep running because they are able to continue paying their debts using government’s real or implied support for their credit and balance sheet.
 Although this term has come to be heavily used in the financial crises of 2007 to 2010, it did not originate there.